EyeCare Optical

 With bacterial conjunctivitis, your eye doctor may prescribe antibiotic drops depending on how severe your symptoms are.

-Conjunctivitis brought on by allergies may eased with certain eye drops recommended or prescribed by your doctor.
+Conjunctivitis brought on by allergies may be eased with certain eye drops recommended or prescribed by your doctor.

 If the conjunctivitis is caused by a chemical or other substance in your eye, the eye must be rinsed with clean water immediately and thoroughly.
 Consult with an eye care professional right away if rinsing doesn’t alleviate the problem.
 Certain eye drops or ointments may be recommended.

 Conjunctivitis usually goes away on its own within one to two weeks.
 If your symptoms last longer than that, you should see your doctor at EyeCare Optical as soon as possible.
-He or she can check to see if you have a more serious eye condition.

 Practicing good hygiene is essential in controlling the spread of conjunctivitis.
 For instance: